praveensripati/001-mcafee-aws-dev-workshop/010-EKS, ECS/020-ecs-ec2.md

 1. Specify the cluster details and finally click on `Create`.
     - Give the cluster a name `my-ecs-cluster-ec2`.
-    - Select the appropriate EC2 instance type.
+    - Select `t2.micro` for the EC2 instance type.
     - Select the `Key pair`.
     - For the Networking select the existing VPC and one of the subnet.
     - For `Auto assign public IP` select `Enabled`.